-Reinforce the importance of having a current directory of services and contacts, so that the CHW knows in advance where to gather the right kind of information and who to contact when a service is needed.

-Emphasise how important it is to prepare the community to deal with an emergency on its own.
+- Have a current directory of services and contacts, so that you know in advance where to gather the right kind of information, and who to contact when a service is needed. - Prepare the community to deal with an emergency on its own.
 In many natural disasters essential services may not be able to get to the community for many days.
 Other emergency services may be so busy dealing with a large number of people that it will be the community that has to respond.

-The best response comes with good preparation, planning, and information.
+Remember - the best response comes with good preparation, planning, and information.